Zhao-Lab-UW-DHO/AdaptFM/README.md

 ## Using External Models with AdaptFM

-**To avoid dependency conflicts, we recommend installing each model's package in its own conda environment.** Visit the below links to properly install the standard models.
+**To avoid dependency conflicts, we recommend installing each model's package in its own conda environment.** Below are installations that we found worked.
+If you run into installation issues, visit the below links for more detailed instructions.

 **You only need to install model you want to test.**